A guide to Trident and the debate about replacement

 Trident then came into use in the 1990s.
 There are three parts to Trident - submarines, missiles and warheads.
 Although each component has years of use left, they cannot last indefinitely.
 The current generation of four submarines would begin to end their working lives some time in the late 2020s.

 Work on a replacement cannot be delayed because the submarines alone could take up to 17 years to develop.
-Only one submarine is on patrol at any one time and it needs several days' notice to fire.
+Only one submarine is on patrol at any one time and they are normally kept at a "notice to fire" of several days.

 What will MPs be voting on?